The Tetrast

 An unslippery definition of abductive inference is reached naturally in the course of defining all the broadest inference modes in a hard-core way systematically via entailment relations (or, just as well, via truth/falsity-preservativeness), such that abductive inference is definable as both ampliative (not automatically preserving truth) and attenuative (not automatically preserving falsity) — the premises neither entail, nor are entailed by, the conclusion.

 The very idea of inference across both-ways non-entailment evokes the notion of leaps or guesses dauntingly to one who thinks of logic as properly strict and formal.
 The idea of course daunted me.
 I thought that almost nobody would take it seriously.
-Yet, I thought it very plausible that Nature or the Logos or the like would indeed favor use of all four of the forms into which inference so readily falls.
+Yet, I thought it very plausible that Nature or the Logos or the like would indeed favor use of all four of the basic inferential forms that suggest themselves to a systematic thinker.
 Then I came to read, gratefully, Peirce on abductive inference.
 Peirce never defined it as involving both-ways non-entailment, but he did call it guessing, at least in later years.
 Still, the idea of guessing as a mode of inference dissatisfies quite a few even when they do read Peirce.

 Yet, a guess — in the sense of a conjecture or surmise — is an inference insofar as it consists in acceptance of a proposition (or term), even if but tentatively, on the basis of some proposition(s) (or term(s)).
 Now, a guess ought to be at least somewhat a leap, out of a box so to speak, just as a deductive conclusion ought to be technically redundant, staying in a box.
 They are simply different trade-offs between opportunity (risk) and security (futility).